-Combination of egg and sperm in lab
+Combination of egg and sperm inlab

 The eggs and sperms are combined in the lab, thus leading to the formation of embryos.
-If a good number of eggs are retrieved during egg retrieval process, then the number of embryos formed will also be good in number.
+If a good number of eggs are retrieved during the egg retrieval process, then the number of embryos formed will also be good in number.
 In that case, 2-3 Embryos are transferred into the uterus and remaining are cryopreserved for future use.

 Transfer of embryos

-Embryos are transferred into uterus of the female partner.
+Embryos are transferred into the uterus of the female partner.
 Embryos are monitored and only the best embryos are transferred.
 At times, the embryo is transferred when it is in its Blastocyst stage (stage after 5 days of fertilization).
-It is transferred with the help of a fine tube through the opening of cervix into the interior of uterus.
-Ultrasounds can be utilized to monitor the proper implantation of the embryos in uterus.
+It is transferred with the help of a fine tube through the opening of the cervix into the interior of the uterus.
+Ultrasounds can be utilized to monitor the proper implantation of the embryos in a uterus.

-After this step, progesterone supplements are given to promote success implantation of embryos in uterus.
+After this step, progesterone supplements are given to promote successful implantation of embryos in the uterus.
 Progesterone tablets are taken for 10-12 days.
 Then, pregnancy tests are carried out to find out successful pregnancy in the female partner.
 Generally, pregnancy tests are taken 2 weeks after ET (Embryo Transfer).
 If the test states positive, then your IVF cycle is successful.

 Thus, within 6-8 weeks, the entire IVF procedure is completed.
-Do you want to know the factors, which lead to the success of IVF procedure?
+Do you want to know the factors, which lead to the success of the IVF procedure?
 Don’t miss to read IVF Success Factors.
 You can also visit ElaWoman Blog and find useful info on various infertility treatments.